allouis/minivents/README.md

 =========

-Small event system for Javascript. minified version is 525 bytes
+Small event system for Javascript.

+Minified version is 517 bytes

 API
 ===